-- 1. Which of the following best describes an LLC? - a.
+- a.
 Business is one and the same as the owner - b.
-Business is an unincorporated hybrid entity with traits of a corporation and a general partnership - c.
-Business is an incorporated hybrid entity with traits of a corporation and a general partnership - d.
-Business that's sometimes called a "corporate partnership" - 2.
-A corporation is a \\\\\\, created under the laws of a state, having its own privileges and liabilities, distinct from those of its members. - a.
-Shared estate - b.
-Owner-operator partnership - c.
-Formal sole proprietorship - d.
-Separate legal entity - 3.
-A unique employer identification number (EIN) is required for all corporations. - a.
+Business is an unincorporated hybrid entity with traits of a corporation and a partnership - c.
+Business is an incorporated hybrid entity with traits of a corporation and a partnership - d.
+Business that is sometimes called a "corporate partnership"

+2. A corporation is a , created under the laws of a state, having its own privileges and liabilities distinct from those of its membe rs.

+- a.
+Shared estate

+- b.
+Owner-operator partnership

+- c.
+Formal sole proprietorship

+- d.
+Separate legal entity

+3. A unique employer identification number (EIN) is required for all corporations.

+- a.
 True - b.
 False